Skip to main content

 Requirements / Expectations

-• Fulfillment of all responsibilities/duties of a supervisor and program/department mentor as outlined in department orientation, training and ongoing communications.
+• Fulfillment of all responsibilities/duties of a supervisor and program/department mentor as outlined in department orientation, training, and ongoing communications.

 • Complete all FESP work in Watermark as identified on the STE information sheet for supervisors, by the due date (Placement Verification form, STE, MT Evaluation, Disposition forms and any other addendums or assignments as noted by specific programs).

 Please note: The Placement Verification form is a method of verifying the placement and MT.
-It must be reviewed and approved by the Supervisor for accuracy, in a timely manner, in order for the FESP Office to begin the remuneration process for the correct MT.
+It must be reviewed and approved by the Supervisor for accuracy, in a timely manner, for the FESP Office to begin the remuneration process for the correct MT.

 • Be knowledgeable about the information and follow the policies and procedures presented in this Student Teaching Handbook.

-• Meet with each mentor teacher either before or at the beginning of the student teaching quarter.
+• Meet with mentor teacher(s) either before or at the beginning of the student teaching session (quarter or full semester).

 • Make initial contact with each principal and solicit their help in orienting the teacher candidate to the school.